Lady Margaret Beaufort, Countess of Richmond and Derby

 Margaret also had one half-sibling from her mother’s third marriage to Lionel de Welles, 6th Baron Welles:

 Margaret’s father was born around 1403.
 After the early death of his father in 1410, John Beaufort came to the court of his cousin King Henry V as a page and later became a knight and then a military commander during the Hundred Years’ War.
-In 1421, John accompanied his stepfather Thomas of Lancaster, Duke of Clarence, to the Battle of Baugé.
-His stepfather, who was a brother of King Henry V, was killed at the Battle of Baugé, and John was taken prisoner.
-His imprisonment lasted 17 years because Parliament refused to exchange him for Charles of Artois Count of Eu, who was an English prisoner of war.
+In 1421, John accompanied his stepfather Thomas of Lancaster, Duke of Clarence to the Battle of Baugé.
+His stepfather, a brother of King Henry V, was killed at the Battle of Baugé, and John was taken prisoner.
+His imprisonment lasted 17 years because Parliament refused to exchange him for Charles of Artois Count of Eu, an English prisoner of war.
 His uncle Cardinal Henry Beaufort and his brother Edmund never gave up on him and in 1438, there was a prisoner exchange, and John came home to England.
 After his release, he came to the court of King Henry VI.

 In 1439, John married Margaret Beauchamp and in 1443, he was created Duke of Somerset, Commander in Chief of the British forces in France, and a Knight of the Order of the Garter.
 However, John’s French campaigns failed and Richard Plantagenet, 3rd Duke of York took his place as commander and counselor to King Henry VI.
 Later, Richard Plantagenet, 3rd Duke of York would become the leader of the House of York during the Wars of the Roses and was the father of King Edward IV and King Richard III.
 After several disputes with the Duke of York and a couple of military blunders, John returned to England and was banished from the court pending a charge of treason against him.
 John Beaufort, 1st Duke of Somerset died on May 27, 1444, at Wimborne, Dorset, England, possibly of suicide.